xfree123/docker-bamboo-server/README.md

 * `ATL_BAMBOO_SKIP_CONFIG` (defaults to `False`)

-   If `true`, optionally skip the generation of `bamboo.cfg.xml`.
+   If `true` skip the generation of `bamboo.cfg.xml`.
 This is only really useful for Bamboo versions >= 8.1, which added environment-based configuration.

 * `ATL_BROKER_URI` (default: nio://0.0.0.0:54663)